Skip to Content

 1. Heat the oil in a large wok over medium high heat.

-2. When a piece of papad puffs up quite quickly in the oil, it is hot enough to get started.
+2. When a piece of papad puffs up and rises to the top on contact with the oil, it is hot enough to get started.

 3. I usually cook two papads at a time to speed things up a bit.
 It also keeps them more uniform.

 4. When you drop the papads in the oil, they will very quickly become full sized poppadoms.
-Remove them from the oil when this happens with a slotted spoon.
+Turn them once with your tongs to ensure even cooking.
+Then pick them up with your tongs and shake off any excess oil.
+You can also use a large slotted spoon for this.

 5. Don't be tempted to let them turn a light brown as they will burn.
 The poppadoms continue cooking when removed from the oil.

-6. Place the cooked papadams on a paper towel to soak up the excess oil and then store on a wire rack.
+6. Place the cooked papadams on a paper towel to soak up the excess oil.
+If you prefer them to lie flat like they do at restaurants, weight them down with a heavy plate.

 Did you like this recipe?